alacritty/alacritty/README.md

 If all goes well, this should place a binary at `target/release/alacritty`.
 **BEFORE YOU RUN IT:** Install the config file as described below; otherwise, many things (such as arrow keys) will not work.
-If you're on macOS, you'll need to change the `monospace` font family to something like `Menlo`.

 ### Desktop Entry